carlos-req/adopt-a-pet/README.md

 `git clone https://github.com/carlos-req/adopt-a-pet.git `

 This clones the repository to your local machine.
-It has a root directory called `mad-libzz` to store all the files.
+It has a root directory called `adopt-a-pet` to store all the files.

 5. Change directories into that folder: